hujack891/MRAG/data/doc_cleaned/Temple_of_Yellow_Flowers_Walkthrough.md

 ![Wukong YellowFlower 2.jpg](https://oyster.ignimgs.com/mediawiki/apis.ign.com/black-myth-wukong/a/ab/Wukong_YellowFlower_2.jpg)

 Waiting for you just above the ridge where you start is a tree that holds a **Luojia Fragrant Vine** , and the Mountain Trail Shrine lies not far after.

-Temple of the Yellow Flowers Luojia Fragrant Vine

 While resting at the Shrine, note that you can now craft the Spider Celestial Staff, which boasts an odd additional effect against enemies if you're currently poisoned.
 In fact, you can actually make this into an effective build by intentionally poisoning yourself with the Deathclaw Soak, and further boosting your skills by equipping the Elder Amourworm Spirit to increase critical hit chance when poisoned, but it is a bit of a risky tradeoff.